drivendataorg/zamba/docs/docs/configurations.md

 #### `use_default_model_labels (bool, optional)`

-Whether the species outputted by the model should be all zamba species.
-If you want the model classes to only be the species in your labels file, set to `False`.
-Only used if labels is not `None`.
-If either `use_default_model_labels` is `False` or the labels contain species that are not in the model, the model head will be replaced.
+Whether the species outputted by the model should be the default model classes (e.g. all 32 species classes for the time_distributed model).
+If you want the model classes to only be the species in your labels file (e.g. just gorillas and elephants), set to `False`.
+If either `use_default_model_labels` is `False` or the labels contain species that are not in the model, the model head will be replaced for finetuning.
 Defaults to `True`

 #### `model_cache_dir (Path, optional)`